 One look at how hopelessly divided the country is now between red and blue states, and it would seem that we would be much better off had Lincoln simply allowed the southern states to go in peace as they were trying to do.
 Bear in mind that only the seven deep South states initially seceded.
 It was only after Lincoln decided to wage war on the South that they were joined by Virginia, North Carolina, Arkansas and Tennessee.
 Had Lincoln allowed the seven to go in peace, we would likely still have the other four as part of the country.

 country was started by an act of secession, wherein the colonies split

 from their mother country.
 There are numerous examples in recent world history where acts

 of secession have taken place, without any question being raised as to

 their propriety.
 Rather than belaboring this, I will end with a plea

-brainwashed by the slanted history books.
+brainwashed by the fake news in the slanted history books.

 achieve power you have to know how to use it.
 This Carter never figured